Majstori, majstori

 Majstori, majstori (lit.
 'Handymen, Handymen', translated as All That Jack's) is a 1980 Yugoslav comedy film directed by Goran Marković.
 It has since become a classic of Serbian cinema.
 It was digitally restored for its 40th anniversary in a joint effort by the Yugoslav Film Archive and Vip mobile.

 The film is named after the first verse of the poem Handymen in the House by writer Aleksandar Sekulić, which is recited in one of the final scenes by a drunken teacher played by Aleksandar Berček.

 Plot

-The film follows the events and complicated relationships in an elementary school in Belgrade, and the seemingly central event is the retirement ceremony of the long-time cleaner Keva.
+The film follows the events and complicated relationships amongst the faculty of an elementary public school in Belgrade, against the backdrop of the retirement ceremony for the school's long-time cleaning lady (janitor) Keva.

-On the day of the cleaner's retirement, an inspector comes to the school to investigate the complaint against the school's vice principal.
+On the day of the janitor's retirement, a school board inspector turns up at the school to investigate a complaint against the school's vice principal.
 Although conceived as an opportunity to relax, the farewell party goes in a completely different direction.
-The cleaning lady's departure is an ideal opportunity for another party at the government's expense.
-While the festivities are being prepared, an ambitious inspector discovers how bigotry reigns in the seemingly reputable school.
-The cleaning lady, dressed and made up, and the young inspector, driven by the fervor of the investigation, arrive at the same place - a banquet, which becomes the furthest thing from a dignified farewell.
+The cleaning lady's departure is an ideal opportunity for a party paid covered by the publicly-funded education budget.
+While the festivities are being prepared, an inspector discovers how bigotry reigns in a school.
+The cleaning lady, dressed and made up, and the young inspector, driven by the fervor of the investigation, arrive at the same place - a banquet, which becomes the furthest thing from a farewell.